-RC: I can say humbly the people that support my career but also the person who I feel most comfortable discussing would be my best friend whom I’ve known since 9th grade, he’s been there every step of the way and knows me better than I know myself.
+RC: I can say humbly the people that support my career but the person who I feel most comfortable discussing would be my best friend whom I’ve known since 9th grade.
+He’s been there every step of the way and knows me better than I know myself.

 HoC: You hold a very special place within our culture as one of the few young African American conductors and I can imagine in a lot of ways that you have broken down barriers of your own.
-What advice would you give to the younger generation as it relates to following a path that may seem totally different from what they are used to but yet there is an immense calling to stay true to themselves?
+What advice would you give to the younger generation as it relates to following an immense calling that may diverge from their perceived life script?

-RC: They must ask themselves how badly they want it and need it, I think the needing it as an absolute necessity is what will give you strength to overcome all the obstacles that will cloud your path as you strive to achieve your goals.
-There were times where I wanted to do something different but there was that stronger need to be a conductor and there was no turning from that calling.
-There was no left or right turn for me moving forward was of the utmost importance and backwards was never an option for me.
+RC: They must ask themselves how badly they want it and need it.
+I think the needing it beyond a shadow of a doubt is what will give you strength to overcome all the obstacles that will cloud your path as you strive to achieve your goals.
+There were times when I wanted to do something different but there was that stronger need to be a conductor and there was no turning from that calling.
+There was no left or right turn for me, moving forward was of the utmost importance and backwards was never an option.
 If you realize that thing which is crucial to your survival within a given career choice you will find a way to achieve your goals.

-As I was completing this article it was announced with much appreciation that Roderick Cox was granted another contractual extension as the Associate Conductor with the Minnesota Symphony Orchestra!!
-I guess Mr. Cox was correct when he made the statement that God works in mysterious ways 😊 On behalf of The Visionary’s Manifesto and the Heart of Cool family we salute you along with a heartfelt congratulations Mr. Cox!!
+After the completion of this article it was announced with much appreciation that Roderick Cox was granted another contractual extension as the Associate Conductor with the Minnesota Symphony Orchestra!!
+It would seem Mr. Cox was correct when he stated that God works in mysterious ways.
+On behalf of The Visionary’s Manifesto and the Heart of Cool family we salute you along with a heartfelt congratulations Mr. Cox!!
 Well done Maestro!!

 To learn more about the journey of this conductor extraordinaire please follow him on Instagram at roderickcoxconductor and on Facebook at Roderick Cox.